SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 * Under "opioid-related disorders" (D000079524), `heroin`, `morphine`, `opiate` and `opium` are listed.
 * Under "substance-related disorders" (D019966), a number of specific substances are listed, including `amphetamine`, `cocaine`, `inhalent`, `tobacco` etc.

-Additional terms were added from the National Institutes of Health "Commonly Used Drugs Charts", with the understanding that this is an USA-centric source<sup id="NIHdrugs">[14](#f14)</sup>.
+Additional terms were added from the National Institutes of Health "Commonly Used Drugs Charts", with the understanding that this is an USA-centric source (<a id="NIHdrugs">[National Institute on Drug Abuse, 2020](#f14)</a>).

 `addiction` and `dependence` were considered as terms that can indicate harmful use.

 `therapy` rather than `therap*` was used to prevent results regarding the therapeutic uses of these drugs/substances.
-The broad term `services` is used due to the variety of services involved (social, specialist, alcoholism, treatment, residential...).
+The broad term `services` is used due to the variety of services involved (social, specialist, alcoholism, treatment, residential...). `treat*` should cover not only treatment, but also treatment centres.

 ``` Ceylon =
 TS=